 values as a result of explicit attribute definition clauses, then it

-is erroneous to convert from one access subtype to the other.
+is illegal to convert from one access subtype to the other.
+For a more

 To get a feel for the difference, consider the following examples (note

 Note: the entries marked ’*’ are not actually specified by the Ada Reference Manual, which has nothing to say about size in the dynamic case.
 What GNAT does is to allocate sufficient bits to accomodate any possible dynamic values for the bounds at run-time.

 So far, so good, but GNAT has to obey the RM rules, so the question is